Himanshu49Gaur/Python_Tools/IWP/readme.md

 - Internet and World Wide Web: How to Program, 5th Edition by Paul Dietel, Harvey Dietel, Abbey Dietel (Pearson, 2012)

 ---

+## Building Modern Web Applications

+By the end of this module, you’ll be equipped to:

+- Distinguish and implement web protocols and architecture.
+- Develop interactive websites using HTML5, CSS3, JavaScript, JQuery, XML, AJAX, PHP, MySQL, and Perl.
+- Integrate advanced solutions using NodeJS, AngularJS, and JSON for scalable, contemporary web projects.
+- Apply validation, user interface principles, and data persistence strategies across multi-tier applications[file:1].

+---